 You might also want to change the wording of the question titles or subtitles, or perhaps add some other questions.

 Click the 'view" button to go to the live form.
 Fill in the form and submit it.
 You can access submissions via the dashboard.

 Before you can start taking payments, you'll need to select a payment source under Configure > Payments.
 If you don't have any payment source connected yet, you can set one up by clicking "Manage Payment Accounts" and following the prompts on one of the support payment providers (Stripe, PayPal Business, Braintree or Square).

 You'll probably want to send an email to the person who submitted the form when you've received their order.
 You can set this up under After Submission > Emails.

 Go to google sheets, and create a new sheet.
 Write column titles for all of the questions you would like to have in the sheet (e.g. Order, Name, Email, Delivery or Pickup, Address, Total Paid).
-In the video I use a lazy workaround for this step by exporting the form submissions to CSV and importing it into the sheet.
+In the video, I use a lazy workaround for this step by exporting the form submissions to CSV and importing it into the sheet.

 Go to After Submission > Integrations & Webhooks, and select Google Sheets > "Add Row to Sheet".
-Follow the prompts to connect your Google Sheets account, and then select the approriate sheet and map over the answers to the desired columns.
+Follow the prompts to connect your Google Sheets account, and then select the appropriate sheet and map over the answers to the desired columns.

 Click the "Send Test" button to test the integration with the last submission.

 Before you go sending out your form to start taking orders, you'll probably want to do the following:

 You're done!
 You can get the URL or embed code of the online order form under the Share menu in the form editor.